Reflection positivity and invertible topological phases: Invertible topological field theories and stable homotopy theory

 This example violates the physical principle~(ii) stated towards the beginning of~\S\ref{sec:1}.
 A more precise expectation is that the low energy physics of a gapped system is well-approximated by a theory whose energy-momentum tensor may depend on the the background fields, but as an operator it is a multiple of the identity at each point.
-Or, at least locally we suppose it is topological~$\times $~invertible.
+Or, at least locally we suppose the low energy theory is topological~$\times $~invertible.
 If the low energy theory happens to be invertible, then we conclude that any non-topological invertible theory can occur and that there is no shift of symmetry group, e.g., no extra tangential structure is required.
+We expect that choices must be made in constructing the low energy effective theory, so a potential `low energy approximation' map from gapped theories to theories that are locally topological times invertible may only be defined up to homotopy.
+(See \cite[\S11.4]{F4} for another perspective on the appearance of a possibly nontopological invertible theory.)